Yasmeen Sulieman

 Yasmeen Sulieman (born May 19, 1982) is an American singer and Broadway actress born in Oakland, California and raised in Hawaii.
 She is best known for her 2002 R&B single "Blue Jeans" in addition to her successful work in the Tony Award-winning Broadway musical Beautiful: The Carole King Musical which she joined in 2014.

 Biography

-Born in Oakland, California, Yasmeen Sulieman lived in that creative hotbed until she was 7, when her parents moved the family including her actor brother (Sterling Sulieman) to Oahu, Hawaii.
-Despite singing since she was young, Sulieman was inspired to follow her muse by a close cousin.
+Sulieman was born in Oakland, California, where she lived in until she was 7, when her parents moved the family including her actor brother (Sterling Sulieman) to Oahu, Hawaii.
+Despite singing since she was young, Sulieman was inspired to follow her interest in music by a close cousin.
 Her father, Jameel Sulieman, now a doctor while he worked at the hospital, played drums in several bands while in college.
 She joined several local choirs and graduated to community and musical theatre at age 11.
 In high school, she won a statewide talent competition called "Brown Bags," with a moving interpretation of Celine Dion's "Love Is on the Way" which in turn resulted in an independent single release in 1999.